Mod $\ell$ gamma factors and a converse theorem for finite general linear groups: Functional equation

-Next, we will consider the isomorphism on the first line.
+Next, we will consider the injection on the first line.
 Consider the filtration of $\calw'$ as in \autoref{bzfiltration}.
-From \autoref{eq quotients from derivatives}, the bottom step of the filtration is~$(\Phi^+)^{m-1}\Psi^+(\textbf{1})$.
-The first isomorphism in the lemma is given by restricting a bilinear form $B$ to this bottom step in the second factor.
+From \autoref{eq quotients from derivatives}, the bottom step of the filtration is~$(\Phi^+)^{m-1}\Psi^+(\one)$.
+The injection on the first line of the lemma is given by restricting a bilinear form $B$ to this bottom step in the second factor.
 We will prove that this restriction map is injective.
 Assume a bilinear form is zero when restricted to

 Then it defines a bilinear form in